mylittletony/ct-frontend/nginx/README.md

 Create the app and fill in the `APP_ID` and `APP_SECRET` in the configuration file `config.pm` that had been automatically created.
 If you already have an app and the hostname matches, you can, of course, use the existing app.

+You can also override the hostname in `config.pm`.
+By default the hostname is determined automatically.

 Now re-run `setup.pl`.
 It will create all configuration files needed for cucumber-frontend and an nginx configuration file for two new virtual hosts.
 Include the nginx configuration in the http context of your nginx and reload nginx ("sudo nginx -s reload" or whatever your vendor has prepared for reloading nginx).

 ## Start the Two Services